oroinc/documentation/backend/setup/demo-environment/vagrant.rst

 Vagrant Provision
 =================

-To get familiar with the application functionality or for development purposes, you can install Oro applications with environment components using |Vagrant|.
+To get familiar with the application functionality, you can install Oro applications with environment components using |Vagrant|.

 Every Oro application has a *Vagrantfile* that enables you to set up a virtual machine with the Oro application via the `vagrant up` command.

 For example, to set up a VM with OroCommerce CE application v.
-3.0.0 locally, run:
+4.1.2 locally, run:

 .. code:: bash

-    git clone -b 3.1.2 https://github.com/oroinc/orocommerce-application.git oroapp && cd oroapp
+    git clone -b 4.1.2 https://github.com/oroinc/orocommerce-application.git oroapp && cd oroapp
     vagrant up

 Once the command has run, you can access the application via the ``http://localhost:8000/`` URL.